Scrum-Life/ScrumLife-Scripts/README.md

 # ScrumLife-ExportScripts
-Python scripts to automate tasks used for the Scrum Life show
+Scripts to automate tasks used for the Scrum Life show

 Links:
 - Extract audio from video in Python: https://www.quora.com/Is-there-any-API-for-getting-audio-from-video